In the past 5 years there have been a plethora of startups popping up that offer an easy way to invest for the smaller investor.

-- Educational materials: They has a decent array of educational materials available for newer investors in both the app, and via email.
+- Educational materials: They have a decent array of educational materials available for newer investors in both the app, via email, and on their website.

 - Tools to forecast: The app has a tool to see the impact your saving and investing might have over time.
 It gives you insight into how your positive choices are impacting your future.

 - Security: Stash’s app uses 256-bit bank grade encryption to secure your personal information.
 Information sent between the app and their servers use SSL encryption, and they don’t store you your bank long information.